 Only this will really make sure your effort will be successful and will enable the continuous improvement loop that ensures true success.

 To conclude this long post, I would like to build one final link that further supports the importance of design thinking.

 By focusing on Employee Experience strategy, we are implicitly activating one of the key pillars of Digital Transformation.
 What is important, however, is to ensure this is intentionally linked to the maturity we want to achieve.
-As this is a cultural transformation, one of the best way to adapt the employees behaviors is to transform the services they receives based on the above mentioned behavioral expectations.
+As this is a cultural transformation, one of the best way to adapt the employees’ behaviours is to transform the services they receive based on the above mentioned behavioural expectations.

-So, what are you steps in adopting Design Thinking?
+So, what are your steps in adopting Design Thinking?